Suburbanization: United States

-Eastern Europe
+Central and Eastern Europe

-In many Eastern European countries, cities have the reputation of being dangerous or very expensive areas to live, while the suburbs are often viewed as safer and more conducive to raising a family.
+Worldwide and Central and Eastern European cities alike have the reputation of being dangerous or very expensive areas to live, while the suburbs are often viewed as safer and more conducive to raising a family.
 There have however, also been periods of urbanization.

 During the mid to late 20th century, most socialist countries in the Eastern Bloc were characterized by under-urbanization, which meant that industrial growth occurred well in advance of urban growth, which was sustained by rural-urban commuting.
 City growth, residential mobility, land, and housing development were under tight political control.
 Consequently, sub-urbanization in post-socialist Europe is not only a recent, but also a particular phenomenon.
 The creation of housing and land markets, together with state's withdrawal from housing provisions, have led to the development of privatized modes of housing production and consumption, with an increasing role for private actors, and particularly for households.
 Yet, the regulatory and institutional frameworks indispensable to a market-driven housing system – including housing finance – have remained underdeveloped, particularly in south-eastern Europe.
 This environment is what has stimulated housing self-provision.
 Seemingly, different forces have shaped different outcomes.

 Post-socialist suburbanization in Pitești, Romania.

 Long-suppressed urbanization and a dramatic housing backlog resulted in extensive peri-urban growth in Tirana (Albania), which during the 1990s doubled the size of the city whereas war refugees put pressure on cities of former Yugoslavia.
 Elsewhere processes of suburbanization seemed dominant, but their pace differed according to housing shortages, available finances, preferences, and the degree of 'permitted' informality.
 The process was slow in Prague during the 1990s and more apparent after 2000, when housing affordability improved.
 Conversely, Slovenian and Romanian suburban developments visibly surrounded cities/towns during the 1990s.
 Nonetheless, socialist legacies of underdeveloped infrastructure and the affordability crisis of transition differentiate post-socialist suburbs from their Western counterparts.

 Various degrees of informality characterized suburban housing from illegal occupation of public land (Tirana), illegal construction on agricultural private land (Belgrade) to the unauthorized but later legalized developments in Romania.
 Suburban housing displayed a chaotic/unplanned character, especially in south-eastern Europe, where the state retains a degree of illegitimacy.
 Accepting scattered for-profit housing, much of the new detached suburban houses seem self-developed.
 Allegedly, owner-building has become a household strategy to adapt to recession, high and volatile inflation, to cut construction costs, and to bridge access to housing.
 The predominantly owner-built feature of most suburban housing, with the land often obtained at no cost through restitution policies or illegal occupation, allowed a mix of low-/middle-income households within these developments.